Etiquette in a Funeral Service in Chantilly and Stephens City, Virginia

-Like everything in society, funeral etiquette has evolved over time.
+Like everything in society, the etiquette one must observe during a funeral service in Stephens City, Virginia has evolved over time.
 While common sense is your best guide, here are a few dos and don'ts of funeral etiquette.

 - Express your condolences – It’s not easy to come up with the right words for someone who has just lost a loved one.
 You don’t need to be a poet.
 Simply saying, “I am sorry for your loss.
 My thoughts and prayers are with you and your family”, is enough.
-If you can’t be at a funeral service in person, sending a card or leaving a message on a memorial website is a perfect way to express your sympathy.
+If you are unable to personally attend a funeral service in Stephens City, Virginia, sending a card or leaving a message on a memorial website is a perfect way to express your sympathy.

-- Dress appropriately – Gone are the days of dressing up in all black for a funeral, but jeans and a t-shirt aren't acceptable either.
+- Dress appropriately – Gone are the days of dressing up in all black for a funeral service in Stephens City, Virginia, but jeans and a t-shirt aren't acceptable either.
 You should still dress to impress.
 Try to avoid any bright or flashy colors.
 Wear what you would wear to a wedding or a job interview.

 - Sign the register book – The family will keep the register book as a memento for years.
 Be sure to include your full name and relationship to the deceased.
 Feel free to leave a message.

 - Give a gift – You don’t need to go overboard with your gift - it is the thought that counts.
 Suitable gifts include: flowers; a donation to the charity of the family’s choice, or you can make a commitment of service to the family at a later date.
 A commitment of service can be something as simple as cooking dinner for them, offering to clean up their house, or any of the “little” things that may be neglected while a family deals with death.
 Make sure you provide a signed card so the family knows who gave the gift.